 Some names instantly convey ambition, intelligence, and creativity.
 These names scored highest on the Success dimension in psychology research by Albert Mehrabian, measuring how successful a name sounds to others.

-For boys, James scores highest at 109/100.
-For girls, Jacqueline scores highest at 103/100.
+For boys, James scores highest at 109 on the 0-100+ research scale.
+For girls, Jacqueline scores highest at 103 on the 0-100+ research scale.

-Scores come from published psychology research by Albert Mehrabian, where participants rated names on a 0-100 scale across multiple perception dimensions.
+Scores come from published psychology research by Albert Mehrabian and are shown on the original 0-100+ research scale.
 The Success dimension measures how ambitious, intelligent, and creative a name sounds.

 Research shows that names create measurable first impressions that can influence perceptions in social and professional contexts.
 While a name doesn't determine outcomes, it does shape initial expectations others form before meeting you.